uidaholib/docs/jekyll-dev-env.md

-# Prep development environment on your computer:
+# Prep Jekyll development environment on your computer:

 ## 1. Install Git